Ira blacker: A life in rock & Roll

 ONCE A KING, NOW A PRINCE, WAS NOT AN OVERNIGHT PROCESS

 Thus, as I age, and may G-d bless me with more of the same, I seem to question more and more my past and my actions during that time.
-What I also find interesting is that since I completed my music memoir, “Once A King, Now A Prince,” and now have the additional requirement of writing for this website, I have been finding myself asking the same question repeatedly: How did I get here?
+What I also find interesting is that, since I completed my music memoir, “Once A King, Now A Prince,” and now have the additional requirement of writing for this website, I have been asking myself the same question repeatedly: How did I get here?

 I think all of us, as we age, ask ourselves: “How did we get here?”
-In my case, I have been thinking not just about how but also about what occurrences and behaviors, both of my own and those directed at me, have enabled me to become exactly who I am today.
+In my case, I have been thinking not just about how, but also about which occurrences and behaviors, both my own and those directed at me, have enabled me to become exactly who I am today.
 More to the point, why did I make the decisions I made in life that led me to this very day?
-Like many lives led, this does not come to fruition in my memoir, until late in the book.
+As many lives led, this does not come to fruition in my memoir until late in the book.

 THE KING DEMANDED ATTENTION

 The eventual result of all of this was that I craved attention.
 I wanted to be in the spotlight, and there was even a part of me that envied the attention my sister received from my deeply dysfunctional father throughout his life, and I wanted the same.
 My father always preached his “worker’s mantra,” that “I should get a job and make that ‘steady seventy-five cents an hour,’ and be happy with just being a cog in the wheel of life.
 I listened for a New York Minute (thirty seconds), and when the opportunity arose, I jumped at it.
-I loved the rock and roll music of the time, and when my college fraternity gave up on the idea of running a dance, my friend Larry and I jumped in and took the project over.
+I loved the rock and roll of the time, and when my college fraternity gave up on running a dance, my friend Larry and I jumped in and took over the project.
 I will never forget that look on my father’s face; however begrudgingly it may have been to show when he saw over a thousand kids pile into our dance.
 The die was cast.
 I finally found the attention I was seeking.
-I became the master of ceremonies for all the shows, which included a successful stint at stand-up comedy.
+I became the master of ceremonies for all the shows, including a successful stint in stand-up comedy.
 The rest is in my music memoir.

 So, in answer to my question, “How did I get here?”
 All of the above is how.